I get lots of emails regarding which products I recommend using, so I hope this page helps you (as these have all helped my healing significantly).

 Online Programs for Eczema

-This is an online program where we want to show you step-by-step how you can kick eczema to the curb!
-If you or a loved one are suffering from eczema, myself and 5 other experts (including a naturopath, nutritionists, a make-up artist, teachers, an eczema product expert, and even a personal trainer) want to help you & show you how to overcome it!
+This is an online program 8 week group coaching program, where you will have unlimited access to myself and another coach who will help you kick eczema to the curb!
+Each week, we will offer you mini-consultations and live group coaching calls to offer you words of wisdom, encouragement, advice, support and Q&A to help you.
+You will also have access to my online portal, where you will get exclusive access to all 50+ of my video teachings (taught by a naturopath, nutritionists, skin expert, eczema makeup artist and a personal trainer who offers eczema friendly workout videos! ).
 There are 50+ videos in it, 8 modules, 25+ recipes, a full meal plan, grocery shopping list, & even customized eczema-friendly workout videos!
-Our solutions will help you discover your root cause, help you conquer eczema, and give you hope that healing is possible.
+If you or a loved one are suffering from eczema, our solutions will help you discover your root cause, help you conquer eczema, and give you hope that healing is possible.
 Click here to find out more.

 Meal Planning & Cookbooks for Eczema